jo-hoe/video-to-podcast-service/README.md

 ### Start with EMail Webhook

 This option allows you to start an additional service that continuously pulls an email address and uses the mail link in the content of unread mails as input for the service.
-The configuration of this service is described [here](https://github.com/jo-hoe/video-to-podcast-service/blob/main/mail-webhook-config/config.yaml).
+The configuration of this service is described [in this .yaml](https://github.com/jo-hoe/video-to-podcast-service/blob/main/mail-webhook-config/config.yaml).

 ## Linting